How To Find Lost Unclaimed UK Life Insurance Policies In 2024

 Since the life insurance industry in the UK does not offer a tracking service, UK citizens must assume this role.

 A good place for them to begin looking for missing policies is the Unclaimed Assets Register or UAR.
-Experian offers this service to help UK residents find lost assets and reach out to the providers to make claims.
+Experian offers this service to help UK residents find lost assets and contact providers to make claims.

 Businesses do their part by regularly providing UAR with customer data.
 To find a lost asset, a consumer establishes an online account and pays £25 per search of the UAR database.